AniketGupta25/hard-hat-care/README.md

 ## Challenges faced when building :confused:

 **Finding Accurate Data:** Given the serious problem of mental health, we want to find an accurate and reliable quantitative database to train our model.
-However, this proves this to be the biggest obstacle due to the following reasons
+However, this proves this to be the biggest obstacle due to the following reasons:
-* Lack of dataset in mental health in general *(especially in blue-collar jobs)*
+* Lack of datasets in the mental health sphere *(especially in blue-collar jobs)*
-* Lack of numerical data for our model to train
+* The time taken to find viable datasets with quantative data points, not textual

 **Implementation of Concept:** Since half of our team was participating in the Hackathon for the first time, we struggled to integrate smoothly across the stack.
 For example,
 * Connect the front end to the back end